Find a conservator

 The Board of Examination

 The Accreditation Director will set up a Board of Examination (BoE) for the applicant.
 A BoE consists of a minimum of four members of CAPC: two Standing Members and two Ad Hoc Members.
-There may be more than four members of the Board, and some examiners may not be members of CAPC.
+There may be more than four members of the Board, and some examiners may not be members of CAPC in select cases based on the specialization sought and the language of the interview.
 One Standing Member acts as the Chair of the Board, and one Standing Member acts as Recording Secretary.
-The other examiners are usually CAPC members who are accredited in the same speciality as the applicant.
-For some specializations, CAPC may invite non-members to act as examiner to provide the relevant expertise.
+The other examiners are usually CAPC members who are accredited in the same specialty as the applicant.

 In order to preserve the confidentiality of the application, the members of the BoE will not learn the identity of the applicant until the applicant has approved the makeup of the BoE.